ferdinandyb/bibtexcite.vim/test/test.md

 inline citations @ahmadSystematicReviewAdaptivity2017 inline citation

 @missingkey

 notevenakey

 is a key but not pandoc: ahmadSystematicReviewAdaptivity2017

+in other bibfile: @NAGY20204733